monopole/snt/basics/pods.md

 kubectl get -o go-template="$tmpl" nodes
 ```

+Aside: Controlling printing via Go templates is awkward
-Aside: To learn what fields are available for printing
+at first but very flexible.
+To learn what fields are
-via Go templates, look at the underlying yaml:
+available for printing via Go templates, look at the
+underlying yaml:

 <!-- @getNodeYaml -->
 ```